DWilliames/paddy2-beta/README.md

 - [ ] Allow an option for 'stretching' – see https://github.com/DWilliames/paddy2-beta/issues/5
 - [ ] Read 'stretching' properties from the layer list names
 - [ ] Allow an Artboard to be a Stack Group
+- [ ] Keyboard shortcut to make a Stack Group – 'Control + Alt + Command + p'
+- [ ] Custom alert to enter Stack spacing after using the keyboard shortcut
 #### User interface
 - [x] Show a view in the inspector when eligible to create a stack group
 - [x] Show UI in the inspector to manipulate the stack vie properties